 Censia protects customer data from other customers using rigorous access controls that restrict customers to their data only.
 Personally identifiable information from your applicants and other sensitive data will never be available to other customers.

-Censia has partnered with a reputable, global information assurance specialist, 24x7, to perform objective, third-party security audits annually.
-Vulnerability scans are performed at both the network and application levels.
-The testing methods test our compliance with both WASC (Web Application Security Consortium) and OWASP (Open Web Application Security Project) standards.
+Censia has partnered with a reputable, global information assurance specialist, 24×7, to perform objective, third-party security audits annually.
+Penetration testing is performed by Marcum Technology at both the network and application levels.

-Censia stores data in an AWS Aurora, which is natively resilient and ensures that Censia remains fully operational in case of a disaster.
+Censia stores data in AWS Aurora and S3, which are natively AWS resilient and ensures that Censia remains fully operational in case of a disaster.
 In case of an infrastructure failure, AWS Aurora performs an automatic failover process, ensuring minimal downtime and maximum reliability.